voidKandy/llm_chain/README.md

 ### `server`
 An example of an implementation of a server node on this chain using methods, traits and structs from the `core` library.
 ### `macros`
 Helper derive macros for an assortment of traits from the `core` library.
+Currently empty

 ## Scripts
 + `tests/scripts/try_rpc.sh` - Uses the `rpc.rs` & `server/main.rs` binaries to test the JSON RPC API for the server node.
 This script depends on tmux